-Ultrasound is a ubiquitous technology in all areas of medicine but many people are either ignorant of the nature of the technology or have a misguided notion of it.
+Ultrasound is a ubiquitous technology in all areas of medicine but many people are confusing it with other diagnostic imaging modalities.
 It is not unusual to find people putting it in the same bracket as an x-ray.
 This misguided impression can quite understandably evoke significant anxiety, especially where pregnancy is concerned.

 Let’s start by stating a simple but important fact.
 Ultrasound does not involve ionising radiation.

 Ultrasound is a form of sound waves generated at very high frequency.
 This will be in the range of 3.5 to 7 million cycles per second (Megahertz).
 Normal sound waves audible to the ear are at a much lower frequency of fewer than 20 thousand cycles per second.

 The sound waves are produced by a crystal built in the probe used for the test.
 The waves are then reflected from the various structures they encounter as they travel through the body.
 The data produced by the reflected waves is then processed by the computer in the scanning machine to produce an image on the screen representative of the reflecting structures.
 That is how the detailed image of the pregnant uterus and baby within, complete with movements, is produced and seen in real-time.